-How To Write a Novel: The Complete 20-Step Guide
+How to Write a Novel (Without Fail): The Ultimate 20-Step Guide

 - Set your deadline.

-- Write a check to an organization or nonprofit you hate (When I did this, it was during the 2016 U.S. presidential election, and I wrote a check to the campaign of the candidate I liked least, who shall remain nameless!).
+- Write a check to an organization or nonprofit you hate (I did this during the 2016 U.S. presidential election by writing a check to the campaign of the candidate I liked least, whom shall remain nameless).

-- Then think of two other, minor consequences (like giving up your favorite TV show for a month or having to buy ice cream for everyone at work).
+- Think of two other, minor consequences (like giving up your favorite TV show for a month or having to buy ice cream for everyone at work).

 - Give your check, plus your list of two minor consequences, to a friend you trust with firm instructions to hold you to your consequences if you don’t meet your deadlines.

-- If you miss one of your weekly deadline, you get one of your minor consequences (e.g. giving up your favorite TV show).
+- If you miss one of your weekly deadlines, suffer one of your minor consequences (e.g. give up your favorite TV show).

-- If you miss THREE weekly deadlines OR if you miss the final deadline, your check gets sent to the organization you hate.
+- If you miss THREE weekly deadlines OR if you miss the final deadline, send your check to that organization you hate.

 - Finally, write!
-I promise you, if you do steps 1–6, you will be incredibly focused!
+I promise that if you complete steps one through six, you’ll be incredibly focused.

-When I did this while writing my seventh book, I finished it in just sixty-three days.
-It was the most focused I’ve ever been in my life!
+When I took these steps while writing my seventh book, I finished it in sixty-three days.
+Sixty-three days!

-Only after you have a deadline can you start to think about how to actually make your novel good.

 The next few points are all about how to write a good story.

-The reason we set a deadline before we start to think about how to make our story good is because we could spend a lifetime trying to learn how to make our story good and never write our story (and it’s in the writing process that you actually learn how to make your story good).
+The reason we set a deadline before we consider how to write a story that stands out is because we could spend our entire lives learning how write a great story, but never actually write it (and it’s in the writing process that you actually learn how to make your story great).

-So learn how to make it good in between writing sessions, but only good enough for the draft you’re on.
-If you focus too much on this it will ruin everything and you’ll never finish.
+So learn how to make it great between writing sessions, but only good enough for the draft you’re currently writing.
+If you focus too much on this, it will ruin everything and you’ll never finish.

 Writing a perfect novel, a novel like the one you have in your imagination, is an exercise in futility.

 First drafts are inevitably horrible.
 Second drafts are a little better.
 Third drafts are better still.

-But none of them approach the perfection that you had in your head when you first considered writing a novel.
+But I’d bet none of these drafts approach the perfection that you built up in your head when you first considered your novel idea.

 And yet, even if you know that, you’ll still try to write a perfect novel.

-I find that most of the work of writing a novel, or any book, is reminding yourself constantly, “This doesn’t have to be perfect.
+So remind yourself constantly, “This first draft doesn’t have to be perfect.
 It just has to be good enough for now.”

 And good enough for now, when you’re starting your first draft, just means you have words on a page that faintly resemble a story.

+Writing is an iterative process.
+The purpose of your first draft is to have something you can improve in your second draft.
+Don’t overthink.
+Just do.
+(I’ll remind you of this later, in case you forget, and if you’re like me, you probably will.)

 Ready to look at what makes a good story?
-Let’s jump into the next few points — but don’t forget your goal: to get your whole book on the page, no matter how messy your first draft is.
+Let’s jump into the next few points—but don’t forget your goal: to get your whole book, the complete story, on the page, no matter how messy your first draft reads.

 Now that you have a deadline, you can start to think more deeply about what your protagonist really wants.

-A good story focuses primarily on just one core thing that the protagonist wants or needs, and the place where your protagonist’s want or need meets the reader’s expectations dictates your stories genre.
+A good story focuses primarily on just one core thing that the protagonist wants or needs, and the place where your protagonist’s want or need meets the reader’s expectations dictates your story’s genre.

-Genre is a big subject, and for the purposes of this article, we don’t have time to fully explore it (check out our novel genre overview here).
-But genre is about more than what shelf your book sits on at the bookstore.
+Plot type is a big subject, and for the purposes of this post, we don’t have time to fully explore it (check out my book The Write Structure here).

+But story type is about more than what shelf your book sits on at the bookstore.

-Genre gets to the heart of what your story is about.
-According to The Story Grid by Shawn Coyne (a resource I highly recommend), there are twelve content genres and seventy-seven or so subgenres.
-You can find a full list and explanation of each of the Story Grid genres here, but I’ll give an abbreviated version below:
+The book type gets to the heart, the foundational values, of what your story is about.
+In my book The Write Structure, I define ten plot types, which correspond to six value scales.
+I’ll give an abbreviated version below:

-Morality: A character’s moral compass is challenged or changed.
-Maybe their moral character is tested and they fail and make immoral choices, or maybe a morally corrupt character redeems themselves by making good choices.

-Status: A character rises or falls in social status.
-Perhaps an aspirational character has a supportive mentor and rises, or maybe a character of high status makes unfortunate decisions and falls.
+Choosing Your External and Internal Plot Types Will Set You Up for Success

-You can mix and match these to some extent.
+You can mix and match these genres to some extent.
 For your book to be commercially successful, you must have an external genre.

-For your book to be considered more “character driven,” you should have an internal genre too.
+For your book to be considered more “character driven”—or a story that connects with the reader on a universal level—you should have an internal genre, too.
+(I highly recommend having both.)

 You can also have a subplot.
-So that’s three genres you can potentially incorporate into your novel.
+So that’s three genres that you can potentially incorporate into your novel.

 For example, you might have an action plot with a love story subplot and a worldview education internal genre.
 Or a horror plot with a love story subplot and a morality internal genre.
 There’s a lot of room to maneuver.

-For best results when you go to publish though, make sure you have an external genre.
+Regardless of what you choose, the balance of the three will give your protagonist plenty of obstacles to face as they strive to achieve their goal from beginning to end.
+(For best results when you go to publish, though, make sure you have an external genre.)

+If you want to have solid preparation to write you book, I highly recommend grabbing a copy of The Write Structure.

+What two or three values are foundational to your story?
+Spend some time brainstorming what your book is really about.
+Even better, use our Write Structure worksheet to get to the heart of your story type.

-“The hard truth is that books are made from books,” says Cormac McCarthy.
+“The hard truth is that books are made from books.”

+I like to remember this quote from Cormac McCarthy when considering what my next novel is really about.

-Now that you’ve thought about what your novel is really about, it’s time to see how other great writers have pulled off the impossible and crafted a great story from the glimmer of an idea.
+Now that you’ve thought about your novel’s plot, it’s time to see how other great writers have pulled off the impossible and crafted a great story from the glimmer of an idea.

 You might think, “My story is completely unique.
 There are no other stories similar to mine.”